PREP 2024

 Tuesday May 28 AM

-Chaired by Sharon Bola and Khaled Mriziq
+Chaired by Khaled Mriziq

 Chromatography plays a critical role in purifying and producing biomolecules.
 Its use in bioprocessing operations allows for the purification of complex mixtures in bioproduction through the utilization of adsorbents (stationary phases) and a series of equipment and steps.
 This workshop will begin with an introductory level to chromatography, focusing on key factors for design and scale-up, and its application in downstream bioprocessing.
 The workshop will include a general introduction to chromatography principles, the chemistry and structure of chromatography adsorbents (resins) and columns, and equipment for small and large scales, along with operational modes.
 The second part of the workshop will feature case studies that cover downstream chromatography purification steps for various biomolecules.
 These case studies will address capture steps, intermediate and final polishing steps commonly used for purifying target biomolecules.
 Additionally, the workshop will cover process and product impurities and how chromatography is used to remove them to achieve the desired final biomolecule purity.
 The workshop is designed to provide attendees with a high level of familiarity with chromatography materials, equipment, and applications.